It’s time to get personal here about furry.

 Evolution from fan to creator.

-Regardless of where you travel for a convention in the states.
+Regardless of where you travel for a convention in the States.
 It becomes redundant and repetitive.
-As panels are considered “Old World” event dealing with education.
-Less panels are formed and more panels for entertainment take it’s place such as stand up comedy and dances.
-This is all well and fine however your missing a major aspect of what a fandom is.
-Which is a ultimate goal of a fan is to grow to the point of being the first attendee of the Tri-City comic con to writing a popular fantasy series on HBO!
+As panels are considered "Old World" events dealing with education.
+Fewer panels are formed and more panels for entertainment take its place such as stand-up comedy and dances.
+This is all well and fine however you missing a major aspect of what a fandom is.
+Which is an ultimate goal of a fan is to grow to the point of being the first attendee of the Tri-City Comic Con to write a popular fantasy series on HBO!
 The fan that makes a fandom himself!
-That’s not something that happens overnight or something that happens all by your lonesome.
+That's not something that happens overnight or something that happens all by your lonesome.

 Life goes on.